battre/autocomplete-attribute-explainer/README.md

 Our arguments for adding the new autocomplete types (“Field names” in the HTML Spec) are:

-1. Giving website authors the chance to annotate address forms so that they can collect data in a format they need and enable browser vendors to facilitate a better autofill experience for such forms.
+1. Giving website authors the tools to annotate address forms so that they can collect data in a format they need and enable browser vendors to facilitate a better autofill experience for such forms.